from __future__ import annotations

 )

-def _concat_runs(self) -> None:
+def _get_concat_raw_run(self) -> ConcatRawRun:

 """

-`SeparateRun` and `ConcatRun` both expose processing functionality
+`SeparateRawRun` and `ConcatRawRun` both expose processing functionality

 can be substituted for one another in this context.